-- By its fourth ground of appeal, concerning paragraphs 94 to 96 of the judgment under appeal, Ryanair alleges that the General Court erred in law and manifestly distorted the facts and evidence by rejecting the second limb of the third plea in law of its action at first instance, by which it alleged an infringement of the freedom of establishment and the freedom to provide services. - By the first limb of that ground of appeal, Ryanair argues that, by stating in paragraph 94 of the judgment under appeal that it had not demonstrated how the exclusive nature of the measure at issue, which benefited SAS alone, was 'capable of discouraging [Ryanair] from establishing itself in Sweden or providing services from and to that country', the General Court chose an incorrect test for determining whether that measure impeded or rendered less attractive the exercise of the freedom to provide services or the freedom of establishment.
-In accordance with the case-law, the General Court should instead have examined whether the measure at issue was such as to discourage 'any interested operator', and thus, in the present case, airlines other than SAS which operate in Sweden, from establishing themselves or providing services in that Member State. - By the second limb of that ground of appeal, Ryanair submits that, in its action at first instance, it demonstrated to the requisite legal standard, in accordance with the relevant criterion, that the measure at issue placed at a disadvantage, in practice, only air carriers whose registered office was in a Member State other than the Kingdom of Sweden.
-It submits that it provided numerous items of evidence relating to the restrictive effect of that measure on the freedom to provide services and, by failing to examine them, the General Court erred in law and distorted the evidence. - Court held in paragraph 94 of the judgment under appeal, Ryanair demonstrated that the restriction on the freedom to provide services and the freedom of establishment was not justified.
+- By its fourth ground of appeal, concerning paragraphs 81 to 83 of the judgment under appeal, Ryanair alleges that the General Court erred in law and manifestly distorted the facts and evidence by rejecting the second limb of the third plea in law of its action at first instance, by which it alleged an infringement of the freedom of establishment and the freedom to provide services. - By the first limb of that ground of appeal, Ryanair argues that, by stating in paragraph 81 of the judgment under appeal that it had not demonstrated how the exclusive nature of the measure at issue, which benefited SAS alone, was 'capable of discouraging [Ryanair] from establishing itself in Denmark or providing services from and to that country', the General Court chose an incorrect test for determining whether that measure impeded or rendered less attractive the exercise of the freedom to provide services or the freedom of establishment.
+In accordance with the case-law, the General Court should instead have examined whether the measure at issue was such as to discourage 'any interested operator', and thus, in the present case, airlines other than SAS which operate in Denmark, from establishing themselves or providing services in that Member State. - By the second limb of that ground of appeal, Ryanair submits that, in its action at first instance, it demonstrated to the requisite legal standard, in accordance with the relevant criterion, that the measure at issue placed at a disadvantage, in practice, only air carriers whose registered office was in a Member State other than the Kingdom of Denmark.
+It submits that it provided numerous items of evidence relating to the restrictive effect of that measure on the freedom to provide services and, by failing to examine them, the General Court erred in law and distorted the evidence. - By the third limb of that ground of appeal, Ryanair submits that, contrary to what the General Court held in paragraph 81 of the judgment under appeal, Ryanair demonstrated that the restriction on the freedom to provide services and the freedom of establishment was not justified.
 The General Court made an error of law when it made a wholesale reference to its reasoning under Article 107 TFEU in the context of Article 18 TFEU while it was addressing a restriction to the free provision of services.
 In fact, the General Court and, before it, the Commission should have examined whether the restriction on the freedom to provide services inferred by the measure at issue was justified by an overriding reason in the public interest, which was non-discriminatory, necessary and proportionate in relation to the public interest objective pursued.
 Ryanair identified elements of fact and law showing that the measure at issue had restrictive effects on the free provision of services that were unnecessary, inappropriate and disproportionate in light of the stated objective of that measure.
-The General Court 'denied that reality' and therefore erred in law and manifestly distorted the facts. - 127 The Commission, the French Republic and the Kingdom of Sweden submit that the fourth ground of the appeal must be dismissed as unfounded.
+The General Court 'denied that reality' and therefore erred in law and manifestly distorted the facts.

+The Commission, the Kingdom of Denmark and the French Republic submit that the fourth ground of appeal must be dismissed as unfounded.